duckietown/duckietown-lx/braitenberg/README.md

     git pull upstream mooc2022

-## 2. Make sure your system is up to date
+## 2. Make sure your system is up-to-date

 - 💻 Always make sure your Duckietown Shell is updated to the latest version.
 See [installation instructions](https://github.com/duckietown/duckietown-shell)